ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 1. It has been tested that for SGD, learning curve with B=50 varies little compared with that obtained with B=100, so learning rate for SGD in this test could be same as the one in the previous experiment.
 2. For FedAvg E=5, B=50, C=0.1, lr=0.1 works better than 0.05 within 200 rounds (number of rounds that this parameter combination needs to do for 100,000 mini-batch updates for this experiment).
 3. For FedAvg E=1, B=50, C=0.1, lr=0.1 works better than 0.05 and 0.2 within 1000 rounds.
+4. For SGD with B=50, lr=0.005 converges to 72% test acc slower than lr=0.01, but to a higher maximum test acc of 73.8% around 70 rounds.

 #### C. Training time summary
 Model |Method| Data |Time/rnd | 100-rnd time    | Machine |Frac | E | B | Lr    | Optim